 The location was on a steep south-facing chalk slope overlooking the Thames.

 And now for the main reason for the visit, this is one of the few sites where you can see a few rare monkey orchids (Orchis simia).
+Apart from Hartslock you can only see them in Kent.

 The bright colour and strange form is very appealing, but they are small (the spike is only a couple of inches).
 Here is a close-up showing the curious arms; legs and tail.
 The monkeys have a pale 'bonnet' around the head.